natalieparde/metaphor-novelty-scoring/README.md

 # metaphor-novelty-scoring

-This directory contains the Java source code used to extract metaphor novelty features for our paper:
+This directory contains the Java source code used to extract metaphor novelty features for our papers:

 Natalie Parde and Rodney D. Nielsen.
 Exploring the Terrain of Metaphor Novelty: A Regression-based Approach for Automatically Scoring Metaphors.
 To appear in the *Proceedings of the Thirty-Second AAAI Conference on Artificial Intelligence (AAAI-18)*.
 New Orleans, Louisiana, February 2-7, 2018.

+and

+Natalie Parde and Rodney D. Nielsen.
+A Corpus of Metaphor Novelty Scores for Syntactically-Related Word Pairs.
+To appear in the *Proceedings of the 11th International Conference on Language Resources and Evaluation (LREC 2018)*.
+Miyazaki, Japan, May 7-12, 2018.

-It also contains a precompiled JAR file, `featureGenerator.jar`, that you can use to extract features if you would prefer not to mess around with the code.
-Regardless of whether you recompile the source code yourself or use `featureGenerator.jar`, you'll have to download the following resources first:
+It also contains a precompiled JAR file, `featureGenerator.jar`, that you can use to extract the full range of features associated with the AAAI paper if you would prefer not to mess around with the code.
-- Brysbaert Concreteness Ratings
-- SentiWordNet
-- MRC Psycholinguistic Database
-- MRC+ Expanded Imageability and Concreteness Scores
-- WordNet
-- Pretrained Google News Embeddings

 This README is divided into several sections:
 1. **Resources:** Describes how you can download the various resources used to compute features.
 You'll need to download these regardless of whether you use `featureGenerator.jar` or recompile the source code yourself.
 2. **Running `featureGenerator.jar`:** Describes how to run the precompiled JAR file to extract features.
 3. **Modifying the Source Code in Eclipse:** Describes how to set up the feature extraction source code in an Eclipse project so you can play around with it and recompile it yourself.